spryker/spryker-docs/_internal/faq-migration-to-opensearch.md

 To ensure compatibility with SCCOS, you need to migrate the project from Elasticsearch 8+ to OpenSearch 1.

-However, we understand that sophisticated business models have unique needs, and we are always open to exploring new patterns that enable our customers to leverage and extend SCCOS with their own solutions in a multi-cloud setup.
+However, we understand that sophisticated business models have unique needs, and we are always open to exploring new patterns that enable our customers to leverage and extend SCCOS with their own solutions.

 Therefore, if you have ideas or requirements related to Elasticsearch 8+ or any other technology, we encourage you to contact us.
 Our primary goal is to ensure that SCCOS is a robust and reliable platform and a customizable solution that can adapt to the changing needs of our customers.